 Colombera & Garella

 Colombera & Garella stands out as an anomaly in the fiercely traditional wine business of Piedmont.
-Not because of any tricks or modern-twists in the winery, but because it is such a young endeavor.
-And it is lead by one of Italy’s most promising young winemakers.
+Not because of any tricks or modern-twists in the winery, but because, for once, the wines are not deadly serious.
+This is Piedmont and its kingly grape Nebbiolo at play.

-The Alto Piemonte winery was founded in 2010 by Giacomo Colombera and Cristiano Garella.
+The Alto Piemonte winery is also a relatively young endeavor, founded in 2010 by Giacomo Colombera and Cristiano Garella.
 Colombera and his father owned some vineyards in Bramaterra, and Garella was an emerging star winemaker.
 Not yet 30 years old, Garella was already managing the historic Tenute Sella estate in Lessona, and consulting at a number of farms.
-Fast-forward just a few years and these supremely crafted wines are among the most “buzzed about” from one of Italy’s buzziest regions.
+Fast-forward just a few years and these supremely crafted wines are among the most “buzzed about” from Italy’s most competitive wine region.

 Originally listed: November 2018.